Betonica officinalis

-Betonica officinalis (syn.
-Stachys officinalis), commonly known as common hedgenettle, betony, purple betony, wood betony, bishopwort, or bishop's wort, is a species of flowering plant in the mint family Lamiaceae, native to Europe, western Asia, and northern Africa.
+Betonica officinalis, common name betony is a species of flowering plant in the mint family Lamiaceae, native to Europe, western Asia, and northern Africa.
+Other vernacular names include wood betony, common hedgenettle, purple betony, bishopwort, or bishop's wort.

-Pliny (25, 8, 46, § 84) calls the plant both betonica and vettonica, claiming that the Vettones used it as a herbal medicine.
-It is commonly known as Stachys officinalis, the word stachys coming from the Greek, meaning "an ear of grain," and refers to the fact that the inflorescence is often a spike.
+It was until recently usually included in the genus Stachys as its synonym Stachys officinalis, but Betonica was separated at genus rank from Stachys when a detailed examination showed clear consistent differences in both the foliage and flowers, valid at a higher rank than the previous treatment as just a subgenus.
+This has been confirmed by genetic study, which shows Betonica is separate from Stachys and more closely related to the hemp-nettles Galeopsis.

 The Latin specific epithet officinalis refers to plants which had a culinary or medicinal use.

 Description

 Betonica officinalis is a rhizotomous, patch-forming, grassland herbaceous perennial growing to 30-60 cm tall.
 Its leaves are stalked on upright stems, narrowly oval, with a heart-shaped base, with a somewhat wrinkled texture and toothed margins.
 The calyx is 5–7 mm long, with 5 teeth, edged with bristles.
 The corolla 1–1.5 cm long.
 Its upper lip flat, almost straight when seen from the side.
 The anthers stick straight out.
 It flowers in mid summer from July to September, and is found in dry grassland, meadows and open woods in most of Europe, western Asia and North Africa.
-In the British Isles it is common in England and Wales, but rare in Ireland and northern Scotland.
+In the British Isles it is common in England and Wales, but scarce in southern Scotland and rare in Ireland and northern Scotland.